 spectacular scenery.
 The most characteristic feature of the Dolomite rock is its bright colour, ever since they are called the pale mountains.

-The area does not only impress because of this pallid mountains, but mainly because of their varied landscape:
+The area does not only impress because of these pallid mountains, but mainly because of their varied landscape:

 Wild alpine meadows, deciduous and evergreen woods, lunar landscapes, high altitude terrain, alpine lakes, soaring peaks, dramatic walls, and towering heights.